-Equal Pay Day is an anti-holiday — one that’s meant to raise awareness for the pay inequities in the U.S., but that, ultimately, shouldn’t exist at all.
+Equal Pay Day is an anti-holiday — one that’s meant to raise awareness for the gender pay gap in the U.S., but that, ultimately, shouldn’t exist at all.

-It symbolizes how far into the year the average white woman must work in order to earn what the average white man earned in the previous year.
+It symbolizes how far into the year the average woman must work in order to earn what the average white man earned in the previous year.
 But Equal Pay Day isn’t a single day.
-It’s really an eight-month long season — one that started in February for Asian women (Feb.
-23), and that will stretch into the summer and fall for Black women (Aug.
-3), Native American women (Sept.
-8), and Latina women (Oct.
-21).
+It’s really an eight-month long season that includes:

-If you’re a CEO, a CHRO, or a Total Rewards leader, you know the importance of pay equity and you’ve probably already taken steps to fix any inequities.
+If you’re a CEO, a CHRO, or a Total Rewards leader, you know the importance of pay equity.
+You’ve probably already taken steps to fix any inequities.
 Yet, I’m guessing there are still challenges in your way.
-So how can we eliminate Equal Pay Day for good and start celebrating Equal Pay Day for everyone, regardless of race, gender or ethnicity, on January 1?
+So how can we start celebrating Equal Pay Day on January 1 for everyone, regardless of race, gender or ethnicity?

 Pay equity isn’t just a gender issue.
 It’s a race and ethnicity issue too.
-Due to system racial inequities, Black, Latina, and Native American women of color are at a further disadvantage when it comes to fair pay.
+Due to systemic racial inequities, the opportunity gap for Black women, Latina women, and Native American women results in substantially lower pay for those groups.
 And the pandemic made the situation worse.

-Focusing on pay equity is a powerful lever to reverse course on generations of economic damage and create fair workplaces that benefit both your employees and the business.
+Focusing on pay equity is a powerful lever to reverse course on generations of economic damage and create fair workplaces that benefit both your employees and your business.

 To learn more about how to fix racial pay inequity, download our report on Fixing Racial Pay Inequities.

-The single most significant factor leading to inequities is starting pay.
+The single most significant factor leading to a gender way gap is starting pay.
 It’s not education, or experience, or location.
 It’s that men and women start from a different baseline.
 And it will take years of outperforming a man for women to merely catch up.

 This “start low, stay low” problem also worsened during the pandemic.
 A Syndio survey found that while men leaned into work, women put in longer hours caring for their homes and children.
 Women were already behind.
 2020 set them back further.

-Stopping this cycle means taking a close look at starting pay and removing bias before pay gaps have a chance to develop.
+Eliminating the gender pay gap requires breaking this cycle by taking a close look at starting pay and removing bias before pay gaps have a chance to develop.
 One strategy that many organizations are taking (and that’s now part of the law in more than half of all US states) is to never ask for prior salary when hiring.
 Another is to publish pay ranges in job descriptions, taking the guesswork out of starting pay for employers and candidates.
 The most progressive organizations are going even further, looking at both market rates and current employees’ compensation to ensure starting salaries for new hires are equitable from day one.

 Getting starting pay right reduces compliance risk, lowers remediation costs, and increases satisfaction for employees who want to work for fair and ethical organizations.
 It’s also, plain and simple, the right thing to do.

-Another reason why pay equity continues to fall short — or let’s be real: fail, despite leadership’s best intentions — is that pay equity still lives in the shadows.
+Another reason why pay equity continues to fall short or fail despite leaders’ best intentions is that it still lives in the shadows.
 It’s run by lawyers, hidden behind attorney client privilege, and viewed through the lens of risk mitigation.